mateuszmigas/painting-droid/README.md

 ---

-Painting Droid is an AI-powered cross-platform painting app inspired by the legendary MS Paint, but enhanced expandable with plugins and open.
+Painting Droid is an AI-powered cross-platform painting app inspired by the legendary MS Paint, but expandable with plugins and open.
 It utilizes various AI models, from paid providers to self-hosted open-source models, as well as some lightweight ones built into the app.
 It works in the browser and as a desktop app on Windows, macOS, and Linux.

 ## Features